jeff-boykin/old-work-docs/Documents/revised_template.md

 **Check:** Here is a question to see how well you understand the material

 ### Demo: Topic (# mins)
-Walk students through a codealong or demonstration of something.
+Walk through a codealong or demonstration of something.

 **Check:** Here you should write out or code your own methods

 ### Guided Practice: Topic (# mins)
-Walk through solving a problem or applying this topic to a real world scenario.
+Solve a problem or apply this topic to a real world scenario.
 Solving or understanding this scenario should require the use of the current topic (in addition to any prior topics).

 **Check:** Were you able to solve the problem or complete the task?